The hardest lesson in advocacy: knowing when to step back

 I started spiraling, remembering the times we lived in transitional homelessness, the fear of losing everything again, and the uncertainty of what would happen next.
 Just as the thoughts became overwhelming, they called our organization’s name.
 I took a deep breath, walked up to the podium, and read the speech I had written just hours earlier.

 I did not ask many people for help after that.
 I convinced myself I could handle it on my own.
-But a few weeks later, my dad suffered a major heart attack.
+Then, a few weeks later, my dad suffered a major heart attack.

 No warning signs.
 No time to prepare.
 Just a single phone call that changed everything.